tommccoy1/rnn-hierarchical-biases/README.md

-# rnn-bias
+# rnn-hierarchical-biases
 Code for "Does syntax need to grow on trees?
-Sources of inductive bias in sequence to sequence networks"
+Sources of hierarchical inductive bias in sequence to sequence networks"

 # Dependencies
 We ran this with PyTorch version 0.4.0, but other versions may well work.
 It should run on either a GPU or CPU (though at least some experiments will be markedly faster on a GPU).